 Australian Backyard Mosquito

 The third invasive mosquito is called Aedes notoscriptus and is very common in Australia.
 It was first found in Montebello and Monterey Park in Los Angeles County in 2014.
 In Australia this mosquito transmits Murray Valley Encephalitis.
-Much is not know about this mosquito's role in transmitting other mosquito-borne diseases to people, but it is capable of transmitting Dog Heartworm.
+Little is known about this mosquito's role in transmitting other mosquito-borne diseases to people, but it is capable of transmitting Dog Heartworm.
 Aedes aegypti and Aedes albopictus are also capable of transmitting Dog Heartworm.
-Please remember, these mosquito species have not been found in our area yet, but have the potential to come here at anytime in the future.
+Please remember, this mosquito species has not been found in our area yet, but have the potential to come here at anytime in the future.

 Identification for these invasive mosquitoes

 - Small black and white striped mosquitoes (about 1/4 inch long)

 - Most likely, they traveled to California as dormant eggs in imported tires, or as eggs, larvae or adult mosquitoes hitch-hiking rides on planes, ships, cars, trucks, shipping containers or other vehicles

 - Eggs are laid in ornamental water fountains, potted plants, pet water dishes, or plastic and metal containers in piles of garbage